Choose the experimental features you want to try

 WHAT IS THE AIM OF THE REGULATION?

-The goal of this regulation is to make it easier to compare environmental economic accounts across EU countries, calling on environment-related data that is understandable and accessible.
+Regulation (EU) No 691/2011 aims to make it easier to compare environmental economic accounts across European Union (EU) Member States, calling on environment-related data that is understandable and accessible.

 KEY POINTS

-• Its modules covered national statistics on air emissions accounts, environmental taxes and material flows accounts (the contribution to the economy of raw materials, minerals and biomass, etc.).
+In 2011, the regulation established statistical modules on air emissions accounts, environmental taxes and material flows accounts (the contribution to the economy of raw materials, minerals and biomass, etc.).

 • environmental goods and services sector accounts (a country’s production activities that create environmental goods and services);